morepath/morepath/doc/compared.rst

 this function to handle this route instead of what the core said".

-If a web framework doesn't deal with code configuration explicitly, an implicit code configuration tends to grow.
+If a web framework doesn't deal with code configuration explicitly, an implicit code configuration system tends to grow.
 There is one way to set up routes, another way to declare models, another way to do generic views, yet another way to configure the permission system, and so on.
 Each system works differently and uses a different API.
 Config files, metaclasses and import-time side effects may all be involved.

 On top of this, if the framework wants to allow reuse, extension and